 - Endpoint Details: Select Event Hubs from the drop-down.

 - In the Select Event Hub window, enter Event Hub Namespace and Event Hub details.

-- Click Create.
-Shared access policy is now created.
-Use the connection string of the Event Hub’s shared access policy while creating a discovery profile.
+Click Create.
+A shared access policy is created.
+Use the Event Hub shared access policy connection string when creating a discovery profile.